Translate

 What symptoms might I experience with acute lymphoblastic leukemia?

-The symptoms (your own experience) and signs (things seen by a doctor) of acute lymphoblastic leukemia can be divided into 4 categories.
+The symptoms (your own experience) and signs (observed by a doctor) of acute lymphoblastic leukemia can be divided into 4 categories.
 As acute lymphoblastic leukemia affects the production of the three types of blood cells, each group produces different symptoms.

 1. Low red blood cells (anemia) may cause: